 Event

-The evening includes a welcome drinks reception, 3 course meal, entertainment, official event programme, evening networking and the awards presentation.
+The evening will include include a welcome drinks reception, 3 course meal, entertainment, official event programme, evening networking and the awards presentation.

 ENTRY DEADLINE